-Our Chemical Business' gross profit was \$28.4 million, including a \$22.9 million business interruption insurance recovery recognized during the first quarter of 2014.
-For the first quarter of 2013, our Chemical Business' gross profit included \$10.8 million business interruption insurance recovery.
-Excluding the insurance recoveries, the increase in gross profit of \$13.9 million was primarily attributable to the Cherokee Facility being operational for the first quarter of 2014 compared to the same period in 2013 when the facility was not operating while damage caused by a pipe rupture was being repaired.
-The gross profit improvement was not proportionate to the increased production at the Cherokee Facility due to the significant decline in the margin per ton of nitrogen fertilizers.
-Natural gas feedstock cost increased approximately 40%, while selling prices decreased 20-30%, negatively affecting gross profit margins on our nitrogen fertilizer sales.
-Also in the first quarter of 2014, gross profit was lower by \$1.1 million on purchased UAN that was sold at a loss to honor forward sales commitments in excess of available production.
-This purchase was necessitated by lower than projected urea production at the Cherokee Facility as the result of a normal production interruption to maintain the urea plant.
+Our Chemical Business' gross profit was \$57.7 million, including a \$22.9 million business interruption insurance recovery recognized during the first half of 2014.
+For the first half of 2013, our Chemical Business' gross profit included \$14.2 million business interruption insurance recovery.
+Excluding the insurance recoveries, the increase in gross profit of \$34.5 million was primarily attributable to the improved production at the Cherokee and Pryor Facilities (these facilities experienced a significant amount of downtime in the first half of 2013).
+In addition, the completion of certain reliability projects at the Pryor Facility in the second quarter of 2014 resulted in increased daily production and higher on-stream rates.
+However, the gross profit improvement was not proportionate to the increased production at the Cherokee and Pryor Facilities due to the significant decline in the margin per ton of nitrogen fertilizers due to lower selling prices and higher feedstock costs.
+Natural gas feedstock cost increased approximately 11%, while selling prices decreased 14-24%, negatively affecting gross profit margins on our nitrogen fertilizer sales.
+Also in the first half of 2014, gross profit was lower by \$1.1 million on purchased UAN that was sold at a loss to honor forward sales commitments in excess of available production.
+This purchase was necessitated by lower than projected urea production at the Cherokee Facility during the first quarter of 2014.